 These have gained a devoted following in the real food world where accessible packaged snack options can be slim.

-One gram of sugar and 20 grams of protein, this new company is focused on keeping glycemic impact low.
+With one gram of sugar and 20 grams of protein, this new company is focused on keeping glycemic impact low.

 Their hefty protein content comes from milk and whey, and their decadent flavors (carrot cake or maple glazed donut anyone?) get their sweetness from sugar alcohols.